-A superbly figured William IV mahogany chest of drawers of unusual inverted break-front concave-fronted form, featuring magnificent turned green horn knobs inlaid with mother-of-pearl,
+A superbly figured Scottish mahogany chest of drawers of unusual inverted break-front concave-fronted form, featuring magnificent turned green horn knobs inlaid with mother-of-pearl,

 Three inverted and recessed front deep drawers featuring highly attractive turned Highland cattle horn knobs inlaid with mother of pearl florets, surmounted by a single shallow 'hidden' top drawer.
 Each of the three deep drawers carved and beaded to the inverted front out of a piece of three-inch thick Cuban mahogany, the top molded out of a single plank of mahogany.